Debbie-alt/invoice-app/README.md

 It demonstrates authentication, mock API integration, and real-time updates, following best practices in component structure and state management.

 Features
+Developed an admin dashboard and inventory system that improved small business operations and reduced manual workload
 Authentication: Signup/Login using Firebase Authentication.

 Invoices: